top of page

 Acupuncture is based in traditional Chinese medicine (T.C.M).
 This is a major form of medicine in China and is very different to Western style medicine.
 TCM uses a system of meridians in the body, which are like energy lines that run throughout the whole body.
 The idea is that if there is a blockage along one of those lines then it could be causing a dysfunction in the body.
 Acupuncture can be used to treat a wide variety of conditions and not just musculoskeletal injuries.
 The needles generally aren’t inserted all that far into the body, generally just into the skin.
 Usually you won’t feel very much.
 Sometimes you can feel a sensation elsewhere in your body.
 Acupuncture can also be considered quite relaxing.

-Dry needling on the other hand is a western approach, involving the needles being inserted into the trigger point in the muscle.
+Dry needling on the other hand is a western approach based on anatomy and physiology, involving the needles being inserted into the trigger point in the muscle.
 The trigger point is a point in the muscle that is defined as a small tender nodule within a taut band of tissue.
 Usually this is what most people would call a knot.
 The needle is inserted into this point and we aim to get a twitch or contraction from the muscle.
 This can help the muscle tissue to let go and reduce the tension.
 It also helps to bring blood flow to the area to help your own body heal the injury.
 Dry needling is definitely more painful than acupuncture as it is actually going into your muscle tissue.
 Most people explain the sensation as “weird” more so that painful.
 I find that it can be a bit of a surprise as you usually don’t feel very much and then suddenly, when the trigger point is stimulated, you will feel the muscle twitch.
 I always say that it won’t be as painful as my elbows digging into you.

 So there you have it.
 These are the major differences between Dry Needling and Acupuncture.
 So if you are looking for dry needling you need to make sure that the practitioner is trained in dry needling and not just acupuncture.
 And vice versa, if you are looking for Acupuncture then this needs to be performed by someone qualified in it.